zapPilot/docs/docs/investment-potential.md

 ## 📌 Why Now?

 - Yield aggregator narrative is underpriced
-- AA wallet infra is maturing
+- Smart EOA wallet infra is maturing
 - DeFi has no true “Wealthfront” yet

 We believe this is DeFi’s iPhone moment — and Zap Pilot is ready to lead.